 - Loved the food but unfortunately can't say the same about the service.

 - After taking his time to decorate the plates, the chef deserves to see his work on social media.
-Waiters are not allowed to throw spoons inside them
+Waiters are not allowed to put spoons in the food.

-Good food is served here; I'll probably come back for.
+Good food is served here; I'll probably be back for more.